My page

 Registered application

-You may have to wait a few days after you have applied before you can see that your application is registered.
+You may have to wait a day after you have applied before you can see that your application is registered.
 However, the date of registration is the same day as the date on which your application was received by the Swedish Migration Agency or the Embassy, regardless of whether you applied online or through a paper application.

 Request for additional information